MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Demos/12-enforce-rls.md

 1. Save the Power BI Desktop file.

-1. Publish the Power BI Desktop file to the workspace, overwriting the dataset and report in the service.
+1. Publish the Power BI Desktop file to the workspace, overwriting the semantic model and report in the service.

 1. Close Power BI Desktop.

-## Configure dataset security
+## Configure semantic model security

-1. In the Power BI service for the instructor, from the Navigation pane, open the security page for the **Sales Analysis** dataset.
+1. In the Power BI service for the instructor, from the Navigation pane, open the security page for the **Sales Analysis** semantic model.

 1. In the Members section, enter the recipient account (representing **Ty Johnston**).